Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

     The `--yes`, or `-y` accepts all the defaults from the wizard.

 1. Create an `index.html` file in this directory.
-You can use the html:5 template.
+Before typing anything else, in this file start typing the word `html`.
+A pop-up should appear, and if you choose the html:5 template it will create the basic HTML structure that is needed.

 1. Include a script reference like this:
     ``` javascript
-    <script src="src/hobbies.js"></script>
+    <script src="printHobbies.js"></script>
     ```

 1. Open `index.html` in Chrome and verify in the console area of devtools that it works.